aregtech/areg-sdk/README.md

 ## Interface-centricity[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#interface-centricity)

-_Object Remote Procedure Call_ (**ORPC**) is a concept of remote procedure call whose target is an interface on an object.
-ORPC is a technique of constructing meshed network of distributed services (or _grid of services_), where applications provide reusable services and the programmable (logical) client objects request method execution of a programmable (logical) server object without having to understand where the server object is running in the network.
+**ORPC**, or _Object Remote Procedure Call_, is a remote procedure call concept that targets an interface on an object.
+It enables the construction of a _service mesh_ (or _service grid_), where applications offer reusable services, and programmable client objects request method execution of programmable server objects without needing to know their location in the network.

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/interface-centric.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/interface-centric.png" alt="Service oriented and interface-centric" style="width:50%;height:50%"/></a></div>

-Applications using ORPC communication are interface-centric and use objects of predefined interfaces, similar to _object-oriented programming_.
-It is possible to instantiate multiple instances of the same object and the system is able to handle them in a transparent manner.
-There is no protocol restriction, although the communication must be bi-directional to have the possibility of sending messages to all connected nodes in the network.
-The programmable server objects are called _service providers_ and the programmable clients are called _service consumers_.
+ORPC concept is interface-centric, similar to object-oriented programming, and allows multiple instances of the same object to be instantiated and handled transparently.
+There are no protocol restrictions, although the bi-directional communication is required to send messages to all connected nodes.
+The programmable server objects are called _service providers_, and the programmable clients are called _service consumers_.
+This approach enables AREG to combine the features of _action-centric_ (Client-Server / Request-Reply) and _data-centric_ (Publish-Subscribe / PubSub) architectures.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>